Derivative-Informed Projected Neural Networks for High-Dimensional Parametric Maps Governed by PDEs: Scalable Computation of the Input and Output Projectors

 Lastly a variation of $\mathcal{L}$ with respect to the parameters $m$ allows for the formation of the Jacobian:

 So finally one can compute

 To evaluate at a point $m_i$ one must solve the state and adjoint equations first before applying the operator in a direction $\widehat{m} \in \mathbb{R}^{d_M}$:

 The state and adjoint equations only need to be calculated once before the action of the operator in many directions $\widehat{m}$ is formed.
-Similary the transpose of the operator can be applied to $q \in \mathbb{R}^{d_Q}$ via
+Similarly the transpose of the operator can be applied to $q \in \mathbb{R}^{d_Q}$ via

 The key observation about the action of $\nabla q$ and $\nabla q^T$ is that unlike the forward solution of the PDE state equation they do not involve any nonlinear iterations.
 These operators only involve linearizations of the PDE.
 These matrices can be efficiently computed and applied over and over to many right hand sides, which makes the cost of evaluating the derivatives via adjoint methods cheaper than the forward solution of the parametric PDE.
 The expensive part of the derivative evaluation is the solution of the forward nonlinear PDE, which is required for training data generation anyways.
 Thus one can save computation by generating training data and approximations of derivative subspaces in tandem.
 The computational cost of computing derivative subspaces of the outputs is marginally less expensive than the evaluation of the nonlinear mapping.
 The costs of the linearizations can be made negligible in regimes where direct solvers is used for the forward mapping, or iterative solvers with preconditioners are used.
 In the case of a direct solver, the matrix factorization costs can be amortized when applied to many different right hand sides.
 When an iterative solver with a preconditioner is used, the action of the preconditioner and its transpose can be reused to evaluate the action of $\nabla q$ and $\nabla q^T$.